TechForPalestine/palestine-datasets/site/docs/guides/architecture.md

 - Summary of latest values from daily or aggregate numbers from Source Datasets
 - CSV formats for the two main datasets, above
-- Search indexes for the names in our Killed in Gaza dataset and individual API endpoints for each person

 ## Workflow